stonybrook-lin539/main/source/main/02_ngrams_linguistics/07_phonological_tiers.md

 - MCCB

 This looks pretty neat, so why did I say that $n$-gram grammars do not handle this well?
-The problem is that the $n$-gram grammars do not operate with abstract classes like this, they work with segments.
+The problem is that we are cheating by using abstract classes like B, M, C, and G.
+In order to truly capture what combinations are allowed, we have to use the real sounds instead.
-Korean has 19 consonants, which means the single 4-gram BCCM actually corresponds to $19 \times 19 = 361$ 4-grams.
+Korean has 19 consonants, which means that the 4-gram BCCM actually corresponds to $19 \times 19 = 361$ 4-grams.
 Actually, it's even more than that because we haven't yet replaced the abstract symbols B and M by the corresponding vowels.
-Even if we refrain from doing that and only replace C with all possible consonants, we are looking at over 700 $n$-grams.
+Even if we refrain from doing that and only replace C in each $n$-gram with all possible consonants, we are looking at over 700 $n$-grams.
-Replace B and M and the count will be in the thousands, and if you want to pad everything out to $4$-grams, it will be in the tens of thousands.
+Replace B and M and the count will be in the thousands, and if you want to pad everything out to $4$-grams to get a strict negative $n$-gram grammar, it will be in the tens of thousands.
 :::

 That an $n$-gram grammar of Korean vowel harmony needs so many $n$-grams does not seem right, for two reasons.